Tim Hutton

 Areas of Practice

 James became a director of H+REI in 1999.
-He continues to work as a building surveyor and historic building consultant with an emphasis in the built environment of the Georgian period and ecclesiastical buildings.
+He continues to work as a building surveyor and historic building consultant with an emphasis on the built environment of the Georgian period and ecclesiastical buildings.
 He liaises with Conservation Officers and Planning Departments all over the country but with a particular focus on London.

-His experience is valuable to developers and property agents trying to achieve the best value on their projects especially in the discharge of conditions issued by insurers such as Premier and NHBC.
+His experience is valuable to developers and property agents trying to achieve the best value on their projects, especially in the discharge of conditions issued by insurers such as Premier and NHBC.

 Peter Bannister